sttp/Specification/Sections/FunctionalRequirements.md

  * Advance Queries - Must be able to handle more advance request/reply queries.
  * Data Pushing - Capable of initializing a connection and writing data out.

+ > :construction: This list was moved from Overview - needs to merged with list above...

+ * Perform at high volume / large scale
+ * Minimize data losses (e.g., over UDP)
+ * Lower bandwidth requirements (e.g., over TCP)
+ * Optimized for the performant delivery of individual data points
+ * Automated exchange of metadata (no centralized registry required)
+ * Detect and expose communication issues
+ * Security and availability features that enable use on critical systems to support critical operations
+ * Publish/subscribe at data point level
+ * API implemented in multiple languages on multiple platforms
+ * Metadata will be versioned and tabular in nature
+ * Sets of metadata from multiple parties will be easy to merge
+ * Points defined in metadata will have a clear ownership path
+ * A minimal set of metadata will exist to support any STTP deployments
+ * Industry specific metadata extensions will exist to support specific industry deployments
+ * Ability to support broadcast messaging and distribution of critical system alarms

 ### Use Case Examples

 This is a list of all use cases along with the predefined set of features that must be supported by this use case.